Queueing Network Controls via Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

 This paper proposed a method for optimizing the long-run average performance in queueing network control problems.
 It provided a theoretical justification for extending the PPO algorithm in \cite{Schulman2017} for Markov decision problems with infinite state space, unbounded costs, and the long-run average cost objective.
+Our idea of applying Lyapunov function approach has a potential to be adapted for other advanced policy gradient methods.
+We believe that theoretical analysis and performance comparison of policy gradient \cite{Marbach2001, Peters2008}, trust-region \cite{Schulman2015}, proximal \cite{Schulman2017}, soft actor-critic \cite{Haarnoja2018}, deep Q-learning \cite{Mnih2015, Hessel2018}, and other policy optimization algorithms can be of great benefit for the research community and deserve a separate study.

 The success of the PPO algorithm implementation largely depends on the accuracy of Monte Carlo estimates of the relative value function in each policy iteration.
 Numerical experiments using sets of fixed hyperparameters showed that introducing an appropriate discount factor has the largest effect on the variance reduction of a value function estimator, even though the discount factor introduces biases, and that introducing a control variate by using the approximating martingale-process (AMP) further reduces the variance.
 Moreover, when system loads vary between light and moderate, regeneration estimators also reduce variances.
 The experiments also implied that AMP estimation, rather than GAE estimation, is preferable when the transition probabilities are known.
+Most of hyperparameters, including the discount factor and length of episodes, were chosen by experimental tuning rather than a theoretically justified scheme.
+It is desirable to investigate how to select the discount factor, length of episodes, and other hyperparameters based on queueing network load, size, topology.